juxor/afaq/markdown/secH1.md

 arguments).

-Similar arguments to Stirner's can be found in Proudhon's works against the various schemes of state socialism that existing in France in the middle of the nineteenth century.
+Similar arguments to Stirner's can be found in Proudhon's works against the various schemes of state socialism that existed in France in the middle of the nineteenth century.
 He particularly attacked the ideas of Louis Blanc.
 Blanc, whose most famous book was **Organisation du Travail** (**Organisation of Work**, first published in 1840) argued that social ills resulted from competition and they could be solved by means of eliminating it via government initiated and financed reforms.
 More specifically, Blanc argued that it was _"necessary to use the whole power of the state"_ to ensure the creation and